hsk81/protobuf-rpc-js.log/README.md

 [matplotlib]: http://matplotlib.org/

-Command to create log files for `ack` messages:
+Client command to create log files for `ack` messages (when the Node.js server is running):

 ```bash
 for i in 1 2 3 4 ; do for j in a b ; do